open-telemetry/oteps/text/0202-events-and-logs-api.md

   - In Python, logging.LogRecord's extra field is mapped to Otel LogRecord's attributes but this field is a hidden field and not part of the public interface.
 - The current Log APIs have a message parameter which could map to the Body field of LogRecord.
 However, this is restricted to String messages and does not allow for structured logs.

-For the above reasons we can conclude that we will need an API for generating Events API
+For the above reasons we can conclude that we will need an API for generating Events.

 ## Should OpenTelemetry have an API for logs?

-A part of the OTel community thnks that we should not have a full-fledged logging API unless there is a language that doesn't already have a plethora of logging libraries & APIs to choose from where it might make sense to define one.
+A part of the OTel community thinks that we should not have a full-fledged logging API unless there is a language that doesn't already have a plethora of logging libraries & APIs to choose from where it might make sense to define one.
 Further, we will not be able to have the [rich set of configuration options](https://logging.apache.org/log4j/2.x/manual/configuration.html) that some popular logging frameworks provide so the logging API in OTel will only become yet another API.
 However, it was noted that the Log Appender API is very similar to the API for Events and so instead of having API for Events and API for Log Appenders separately it was agreed to have one API for Events and Logs, and that the API for Logs is targeted only to Log Appenders.

 ## Events and Logs API Interface